maxcheswick/clickhouse-aws/README.md

 - Pass tolerations/affinity via `30-clickhouse` variables to isolate workloads onto storage-optimized nodes.
 - Wire the stacks into Atlantis/Spacelift and trigger automated `plan` checks on pull requests.

-## Next steps

-To extend the demo I would add:

-- CI workflows that run `terraform validate`/`terraform plan` for each stack.
-- Observability add-ons (Prometheus, OpenTelemetry collector) and dashboards for ClickHouse metrics.
-- S3-based backups plus lifecycle policies for data retention.

-This repo gives reviewers a concrete, reproducible starting point that demonstrates Terraform proficiency, AWS networking/compute fundamentals, and day-2 operational care for ClickHouse.